jimratliff/GenoMac-system/README.md

   - USER_CONFIGURER manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
   - Using the GenoMac-system repo, USER_CONFIGURER executes scripts to:
     - install apps
+      - make system-level changes to PATH and fpath to make Homebrew-installed apps, Homebrew’s Zsh’s completions, and man pages available to all users without user-specific modifications
     - install resources
       - font(s)
       - screensaver(s)